OpenRA/OpenRAModSDK/README.md

 You should now have a functioning stand-alone clone of the `cnc` mod that you can adapt / replace piece by piece with your own project.

-If you don't plan on including any custom C# logic in your mod then you should delete `ExampleMod.sln`, `OpenRA.Mods.Example.sln`, and the `OpenRA.Mods.Example` directory.
+If you don't plan on including any custom C# logic in your mod then you should delete `ExampleMod.sln` and the `OpenRA.Mods.Example` directory.
 If you do plan on including custom logic, then you will need to make some futher changes:
    * TODO: Explain updating the GUIDs, project name, and changing the build output to `mods/mynewmod/`

 ### Developing / running your in-development mod